MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/chrome-process.md

 monikerRange: '>= dynamics-usd-4'
 ---

-# Preview: Chrome Process
+# Preview: Use Chrome Process to host web application

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 The Chrome Process browser control hosts your controls in individual Chrome process instances and displays them in tabs in the Unified Service Desk client application.
-It facilitates predictable and secure page rendering by making sure that if your web application works in Google Chrome, it will work in Unified Service Desk.
+It facilitates predictable and secure page rendering by making sure that if your web application works in Google Chrome, it works in Unified Service Desk.
 You can select **Chrome Process** as the hosting method for the **CRM Dialog**, **CRM Page**, **KM Control**, **Unified Interface Page**, **Unified Interface KM Control** and **Standard Web Application** type of hosted controls.

 The advantages of using the Chrome process hosting method are as follows:

-- Webpages, including Dynamics 365 pages, render faster in Google Chrome.
+- Chrome Process is available on different Windows OS server versions (Client and Server).
-- Google Chrome is a modern browser with better process and memory management.
+- Chrome, like Microsoft Edge, is a modern browser; modern web apps are highly functional and reliable on these browsers.
+- Easy configurations to host the applications in Unified Service Desk.
 - Google Chrome browser is simple and secure.
-- it provides easy configurations to host the applications in Unified Service Desk.
-- It provides improved reliability and supportability for browser-specific issues
+- Switch easily from one browser to another for your entire organization.

 ## Chrome Process settings